transire/transire/CONTRIBUTING.md

 The project uses golangci-lint with configuration in `.golangci.yml`.
 The pre-commit hook runs this automatically.

+## Contributor License Agreement

+Before contributing to Transire, you must sign our Contributor License Agreement (CLA).
+This ensures that the project can be maintained and distributed freely under the Mozilla Public License 2.0.

+### Why do we require a CLA?

+The CLA ensures that:
+- You grant Transire maintainers the right to use your contributions
+- You confirm that you have the legal right to grant this license
+- Your contributions will be licensed under MPL 2.0
+- The project can be maintained and distributed freely

+### Signing the CLA

+**For Individual Contributors:**
+1. Review the CLA terms in [.github/CLA.md](.github/CLA.md)
+2. [Sign the Individual CLA](https://github.com/transire/transire/issues/new?template=individual-cla.md&title=Individual%20CLA%20for%20@USERNAME) (replace @USERNAME with your GitHub username)
+3. Fill out all required information accurately
+4. Submit the issue

+**For Corporate Contributors:**
+1. Review the CLA terms in [.github/CLA.md](.github/CLA.md)
+2. [Sign the Corporate CLA](https://github.com/transire/transire/issues/new?template=corporate-cla.md&title=Corporate%20CLA%20for%20COMPANY_NAME) (replace COMPANY_NAME with your organization)
+3. The authorized signatory must complete all corporate information
+4. List all employees authorized to contribute
+5. Submit the issue

+### After Signing

+Once you've signed the CLA:
+- Your GitHub username will be added to our CLA database
+- The CLA bot will automatically approve your future pull requests
+- You can start contributing to Transire!

+**Note:** The CLA check is automated.
+When you open a pull request, if you haven't signed the CLA, the bot will comment with instructions.
+Simply comment with "I have read the CLA Document and I hereby sign the CLA" on your PR to complete the process.

 ## Submitting Changes

 ### Before Submitting

+- [ ] Signed the CLA (if this is your first contribution)
 - [ ] All tests pass locally
 - [ ] Code is formatted with `gofmt`
 - [ ] `go vet` passes
 - [ ] golangci-lint passes
+- [ ] All Go files have proper MPL 2.0 license headers
 - [ ] CLI builds successfully
 - [ ] Added tests for new functionality
 - [ ] Updated documentation if needed